Guinea pig transport box

-You can order a Cavia Transport Box for your Cavia quickly and easily at DRD Rodent Shop ® The Cavia Webshop for your Cavia!
+You can order a Guinea Pig Transport Box for your Guinea Pigs easily and quickly at DRD Knaagdierwinkel® The Cavia Webshop for your Guinea Pig!

 Let's get straight to the point...
-Guinea pig's keeper doesn't like to be transported.
-They don't like strange places either, but if they practice regularly, they can certainly get used to it.
+Guinea pig's holder does not like to be transported.
+They don't like strange places either, but if they practice regularly they can certainly get used to it.

 For a transport box for your guinea pig, you have come to the right place in our guinea pig webshop.
 With us you will find different types and brands of transport boxes for an attractive price.
-Ordering is easy and fast at DRD Rodent Shop
+Ordering is easy and fast at DRD Knaagdierwinkel

-A good transport box ensures that your guinea pig can be transported safely.
-A journey in itself is particularly stressful for guinea pigs.
+A good transport box ensures that your guinea pigs can be transported safely.
+A journey itself is particularly stressful for guinea pigs.
 Good preparation is therefore half the battle!

-Choose a transport box that gives your guinea pig plenty of room, but is not too large.
+Choose a transport box that gives your guinea pig enough space, but is not too large.
 A transport box must have sufficient ventilation and preferably not be too open.
 This means that the bottom tray is best not transparent.
-The less the guinea pigs receive from the journey and the environment, the calmer they remain.
-You can also put a towel over a transport box, but a good air supply and the temperature must always be taken into account.
+The less the guinea pigs experience from the journey and the environment, the calmer they remain.
+You can also put a towel over a transport box, but good air supply and temperature must always be taken into account.

 You can choose from different sizes of transport boxes.
-The larger transport boxes can also be suitable for the transport of a couple of guinea pigs.
+The larger transport boxes can also be suitable for transporting a pair of guinea pigs.
 Traveling together can reduce stress for guinea pigs.

 Tip!
-It gives guinea pigs a safe feeling when they have a grip, so put a towel or anti-slip mat in the transport box.
+It gives guinea pigs a safe feeling if they have a grip, so place a towel or anti-slip mat in the transport box.

-Often the transport box often appears when it is necessary and that is of course also logical.
-However, it can be useful to let the guinea pig become familiar with the transport box early on.
-In this way the animals will experience no or less stress if they have to be transported in it.
-The introduction to the transport box can be done in a very simple way, for example by placing the box in the run so that the animals can use it as a shelter.
+The transport box often appears when necessary and that is of course logical.
+However, it can be useful to introduce the guinea pig to the transport box at an early stage.
+This way, the animals will experience no or less stress if they have to be transported in it.
+Getting to know the transport box can be done in a very simple way, for example by placing the box in the run so that the animals can use it as a shelter.

-Step-by-step plan Letting guinea pig get used to the transport box
+Step-by-step plan: Get the guinea pig used to the transport box

-- For example, place the transport box in the run and place something tasty in it, so that the animals are lured to it.
+- For example, place the transport box in the run and place something tasty in it so that the animals are lured to it.
 It is important that the guinea pig walks in it itself, this must come from the animals' own initiative.
-If the animals really don't walk in it themselves, you can gently lift the guinea pig and lift it into the box.
+If the animals really cannot walk in it themselves, you can gently lift the guinea pig and lift it into the box.

 - As soon as the guinea pig is in the box and starts to eat its nibble, you can carefully close the door of the box, but open the door again fairly quickly.
 If this goes well, we can move on to the next step.

-- The next step is actually lifting the box as soon as you have closed the door.
-So first put the bunch in the room, put some treats in it, then the guinea pig walks into the box and nibbles, close the door and gently lift the box after closing.
-It is important at this step to see if the guinea pig continues to eat.
-Continuing to eat is a sign of rest, because the animals cannot eat when stressed.
+- The next step is actually lifting the box once you have closed the door.
+So first place the bunch in the room, put some treats in it, then the Guinea pig walks into the box and starts nibbling, close the door and gently lift the box after closing.
+It is important to check whether the Guinea pig continues to eat during this step.
+Continuing to eat is a sign of rest, because when stressed the animals cannot eat.

 - Now go for a walk with the transport box.
-Do this very gently and briefly at first.
-It is very important not to startle the animals.
+Do this very gently and briefly in the beginning.
+It is very important not to scare the animals.

-- Now we enter the car with the transport box.
-Again it is important to do this quietly and give the guinea pig something tasty again when the previous one is gone.
+- Now we go into the car with the transport box.
+Here too, it is important to do this quietly and give the Guinea pig something tasty again when the previous one is finished.

 Guinea pigs do not tolerate heat well.
 Fortunately, most cars have air conditioning, but it is important to keep an eye on the temperature.
-At a temperature from 25℃ the animals can have a hard time and need cooling.
-Never leave the Guinea pig in a hot car.
-The temperatures in a car can rise very quickly and after 5 minutes the guinea pig can already be in a critical condition.
-The air conditioning should not blow directly on the transport box, that can get cold for the Guinea pig.
+At temperatures above 25℃, the animals may have difficulty and need cooling.
+Never leave the Guinea pig in a warm car.
+Temperatures in a car can rise very quickly and after 5 minutes the guinea pig can already be in a critical condition.
+The air conditioning should not blow directly on the transport box, as this could make the guinea pig cold.